PoopenfartenDevelopment/.github/profile/README.md

   </p>
 </div>

-Here at Poopenfarthen Development, we strive to make the anarchy environment a better place for players.
+Here at Poopenfarten Development, we strive to make the anarchy environment a better place for players.
 With our advanced technologies across different projects, we strive for easy to use clients for everyone.
 With our clients, we will not only make anarchy a better place, but we will change it as a whole.

 </div>